Salli Richardson-Whitfield

-She is also known for her voice acting as Elisa Maza on the Disney animated series Gargoyles (1994–1996), and as Viveca Foster on the CBS series Family Law (1999-2002).
+She is also known for her voice acting as Elisa Maza on the Disney animated series Gargoyles (1994–1996), and as Viveca Foster on the CBS series Family Law (1999–2002).
 Richardson also has appeared in a number of other films such as The Great White Hype (1996), Antwone Fisher (2002), Anacondas: The Hunt for the Blood Orchid (2004) and I Am Legend (2007).
 She had leading roles in the independent films Pastor Brown (2009), Black Dynamite (2009) and I Will Follow (2010).
 In the 2010s, Richardson started working as a television director.

 Early life

 Richardson was born in Chicago, Illinois.
-Her mother is of African American ancestry (with distant Cherokee roots), and her father was of English and Italian descent.
+Her mother is of Black American ancestry, and her father was of English and Italian descent.
 She played tennis in high school at the University of Chicago Laboratory Schools, and launched her acting career in the Kuumba Workshop theater there; she graduated in 1985.

 Career

 Acting

 Richardson "began her acting career in the theater before transitioning to roles in television and film".
 In film, she played small roles in Prelude to a Kiss, Mo' Money, Posse, and later had major roles in Sioux City and A Low Down Dirty Shame.
 From 1994 to 1996 she voiced the character Elisa Maza on the animated series Gargoyles.
 She had many guest-starring roles in numerous television shows, such as Star Trek: Deep Space Nine, New York Undercover, The Pretender, Stargate SG-1, NYPD Blue, House, Bones, Criminal Minds, NCIS and Castle.

 Richardson starred opposite Dixie Carter and Kathleen Quinlan in the CBS legal drama series, Family Law, from 1999 to 2002.
 She had recurring roles as Nancy Adams on Rude Awakening, and as Laura on CSI: Miami.
 She starred opposite Denzel Washington in the 2002 drama film Antwone Fisher.
 She also appeared in the 2004 horror film Anacondas: The Hunt for the Blood Orchid, and starred opposite Will Smith in 2007's post-apocalyptic film I Am Legend.
 She later had a leading role in the independent dramas Pastor Brown (2009), and in I Will Follow (2010) directed by Ava DuVernay.
 She also starred in The Sin Seer with Isaiah Washington, set for 2015 release.

 From 2006 to 2012, Richardson starred as Department of Defense agent (and later head of Global Dynamics) Allison Blake in the Syfy comedy-drama series Eureka.
 Her second pregnancy was written into the storyline of the series.
 After the series' cancellation, she was cast as the lead in the Lifetime drama pilot The Secret Lives of Wives.
 In 2014, Richardson was cast in a recurring role on Lifetime's The Lottery as the first lady of the United States, but she lost it to Shelley Conn; She also has a role on BET's Being Mary Jane as an old friend of the lead character.
 In 2015, Richardson was cast in the ABC Family series, Stitchers.
 The series was canceled after three seasons in 2017.